 So which one is the real deal?

 Which Beatitudes did the the Son of God speak?
 Probably not the proper question.
 And there is another difference in these texts.
 Jesus Christ rarely delivers a sermon with just one level of meaning.
 A single sentence from the Messiah can give rise to pages of commentary.
-Indeed, Matthew’s view is beautiful and perfect.
+Indeed, Matthew’s view is serene and perfect.
 His text forms a very compelling image, whereas Luke’s structure accounts for the ongoing nature of human spiritual growth.
 After one gains a new truth, goal, or understanding, the same lesson will present again at a higher level.
-Since the Master’s teachings target both saints and sinners, Luke’s text feels more authentic.
+Thus Luke’s text feels more workable to me.

 Beatitudes meaning and structure in Sheep and Goats.

-Parable of the Sheep and Goats contains a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
+Parable of the Sheep and Goats is a contrasting ‘X’ chiasm identical to Luke’s Sermon on the Plain.
 Here we find both woeful and blessed conditions.
 Matthew’s use of both types of chiastic structure could suggest that Christ delivered two versions of the Beatitudes.
-The currently accepted idea is that the gospel authors tailored Beatitudes meaning and structure to suit their congregation.
-Although Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight; it seems plausible this well known parable is a restatement of Christ’s concepts by Matthew himself.
+The currently accepted idea is that the gospel authors tailored Beatitudes meaning and structure to suit their audience.
+Although Sheep and Goats shows six conditions as opposed to the Beatitudes’ eight, it seems plausible this well known parable is a restatement of Christ’s concepts by Matthew himself.

 — Andrew Michael